 French Macarons are notoriously tricky to get right and I’d read so much about how difficult they are to make that I must admit it really put me off attempting them.
 After seeing an IG friend saying she had a foolproof recipe I decided to give them a go.
 I watched a few YouTube tutorials and took careful note of all the tips before I started but like many recipes it’s really a case of trial and error and it’s the best way to perfect a recipe.
 My first attempt was pretty woeful and they looked like pink blobs so went straight into the bin!
 Second attempt looked better but were still very rough looking on the top but they tasted lovely, see pic below.

 So I went back to the drawing board and watched some more tutorials on YouTube to see how to get the perfect macaron with the smooth top and little ruffle or feet on the bottom.
 It took me around 5 attempts to get them looking as they should and I was very pleased to finally get the hang of them!
-I’ve made them a few times since and they really aren’t that difficult once you know what you’re doing!
+I’ve made them many times since and they really aren’t that difficult once you know what you’re doing!

 1 cup ground almonds